30,000 people gather for a climate summit in a pandemic. What could go wrong?

 But if home testing kits have a false negative rate of about 15 percent, as some studies suggest, that could mean quite a few infected individuals could walk into the summit each day.

-And the strict protocols against covid in the Blue Zone may not extend to the large demonstrations that are planned just outside.
+And the strict protocols against the coronavirus in the Blue Zone may not extend to the large demonstrations that are planned just outside.

 “There is no public health expert in the world who would say there is no risk in the midst of a global pandemic to have tens of thousand of people descending” onto Glasgow, Scotland’s health minister, Humza Yousaf, told the BBC.